Skip to main content

 Insulin, primarily known for glucose regulation, also acts as a co-gonadotropin.
 In the ovaries of a woman with PCOS, high insulin levels synergize with LH to amplify androgen production from theca cells.
 This hyperandrogenism then contributes to the visceral adiposity that further worsens insulin resistance, creating a self-perpetuating cycle of metabolic and endocrine derangement.

 In men, the relationship is equally pernicious, though the direction of causality is often debated.
-Low testosterone is a strong predictor for the development of and type 2 diabetes.
+Low testosterone is a strong predictor for the development of metabolic syndrome and type 2 diabetes.
 Men with lower testosterone levels are more likely to have increased visceral fat, insulin resistance, and dyslipidemia.

-Conversely, obesity and can suppress the HPG axis.
+Conversely, obesity and insulin resistance can suppress the HPG axis.
 Adipose tissue, particularly visceral fat, is metabolically active.
 It produces inflammatory cytokines and the enzyme aromatase, which converts testosterone to estradiol.
 Elevated estrogen levels in men can exert a stronger negative feedback on the pituitary and hypothalamus, suppressing LH and subsequently reducing testicular testosterone production.

 Furthermore, inflammatory cytokines can directly inhibit Leydig cell function and disrupt hypothalamic GnRH release.
 The result is a downward spiral where low testosterone promotes metabolic disease, and metabolic disease further suppresses testosterone.